its-davidli/BachelorthesisShapeOptimization/Journal.md

     - 3D *RigidRotationShowCaseLowYoungsModulus* Same paramters, just showing that role the Young's Modulus plays
     - 3D *RigidRotationShowCaseProjectionGoneWrong/* Showcase of the Bug mentioned above
     - 3D *RigidRotationShowCaseHighLc/* Showcase of why the higher L_c: Newtonsolver needs longer to converge and alignment not secured (but normally achieved through the initial guess)

+### Monday, 29th December 2025

+- **Collected Final Results in *PreliminaryResults/***
+    - 3D *Chiral/*
+- Tried the 3D Ellipoid into circle for a little bit, but there is always an issue of meshquality and compression.
+- Re-Done the Armijo Linesearch reset of alpha after each iteration (small mistake before) and the relative error calculation (also small mistake before)